About the Ha-Ha

 Q) Are there stops along the way?

-A) Yes, two stops, at Turtle Bay (Bahia Tortugas) and Bahia Santa Maria.
+A) Yes, two stops.
+The first at Turtle Bay aka Bahia Tortuga and the second at Bahia Santa Maria.
 The event is timed so that even the slowest boats will get about a day and a half of rest at each stop.

-Q) Why is is called a rally rather than a race?
+Q) Why is it called a rally rather than a race?

 Q) Does the event involve a lot of heavy partying?

-A) Definitely not.
-If your plan is to get drunk, party into the wee hours, and shake your booty all the way down the Baja peninsula, then the Ha-Ha, which is all about responsible, G-rated fun, is not for you.
-Sure, most folks have a beer or two and might do a little dancing on the beach, but the Ha-Ha has never been about wild and crazy behavior.
+A) No. There are numerous social events, but none are mandatory.
+If your goal is to get drunk, party into the wee hours, and shake your booty all the way down the Baja Peninsula, the Ha-Ha is probably not for you.
+That said, most folks enjoy a beer or two and may do some dancing at the beach parties.
+The Ha-Ha has never been about wild or out-of-control behavior.

 Q) What sort of boats can enter the Ha-Ha?

-A) The event is open to all boats over 27 feet that were designed, built and have been maintained for open ocean sailing.
+A) The event is open to all boats over 27 feet that were designed, built, and have been maintained for open ocean sailing.
 If you’re not sure your boat fits that criteria, get a trip survey from a marine surveyor.
-While most boats will be carrying SSB radios, they are not required, as the VHF relay system for roll calls has worked very well over the years.
-But you’ll want to go over all your safety equipment and procedures carefully.
-(Powerboats are also welcome.)
+Smaller boats can enter with the specific approval of the Grand Poobah.

-Q) What is the crew requirements?
+Q) What are the crew requirements?
 Is singlehanding allowed?

-A) Singlehanding is not allowed.
-All Ha-Ha entries must have a minimum of two crew with overnight offshore experience.
-Everyone who participates needs to be in good health and physical condition.
-While a lot of couples doublehand, the Ha-Ha covers a pretty good distance in a relatively short period of time, so you’ll probably enjoy the sailing and the R&R stops more if you’ve got four or more competent crew on your boat.
-But such decisions are yours alone, not the Committee’s.
+A) All Ha-Ha entries must have a minimum of two crew with overnight offshore experience, so singlehanding is not allowed.
+While a lot of couples doublehand, the Ha-Ha covers a pretty good distance in a relatively short period, so you’ll probably enjoy the sailing and the R&R stops more if you’ve got at least four competent crew on your boat.
+But such decisions are yours alone, not the Rally Committees.

 Q) Does the Rally Committee inspect entered boats?